freefony/bc_ecom_product_page/README.md

 ## Components
 - ProductDetail: A 2 column Grid layout that wraps the and controls the flow of the page.
-  - ProductGellery: A child component of ProductDetail
+  - ProductGellery
     - Thumbnails
     - Slides
   - ProductInfo:
     - ColorSelector
     - Sizes: Shows a Grid of available shoe sizes
+    - Modal(not built)
+      - AtheleticSizeModal(not built)
+  ### Reusable Components
+    - Button
     - DropDown
       - DropDown Options
         - DropDownItems
-    - Button
-    - Modal(not built)
-      - AtheleticSizeModal(not built)